vinay-goenka/Innovo_Delay_Risk_Management_Dashboard/README.md

 ## What It Does

-The dashboard takes live project signals — schedule progress, labor levels, material delays, inspection outcomes, and budget pressure — and produces:
+The dashboard takes live project signals (schedule progress, labor levels, material delays, inspection outcomes, and budget pressure) and produces:

 - **A delay-risk score** (0–100%) classifying the project as Low, Medium, or High risk
 - **A business impact estimate** showing predicted delay days and total cost exposure in dollars
 - **Driver explanations** identifying which factors are pushing this specific project's risk up or down
 - **Scenario simulations** showing how risk would drop if management addresses the top issues

-Each prediction is project-specific — the dashboard reads the actual operational signals and tailors its insights, rather than applying generic rules.
+Each prediction is project-specific, the dashboard reads the actual operational signals and calculates the insights, rather than applying generic rules or hardcoded weights.

 ---